CVS Online Portal

 This program will work to ensure that members can tolerate these medications and may reduce potential waste.

+In late 2020, True Health New Mexico launched a medication therapy management (MTM) program.
+Members who are eligible for this no-cost clinical program will receive a phone call from a pharmacist.
+The pharmacist will offer to complete a medication review.
+The MTM team also will conduct medication adherence outreach to members who qualify for the adherence program.
 In this program, you may receive reminders when you are late to refill medications for chronic conditions.
 Taking prescribed medications on a regular basis leads to better outcomes in chronic conditions.

 Copay Card Accumulator Program